grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
 But she could not guess at what the _Gnat_ was capable of handling.
 "Does that give you anything to worry about with the _Gnat_?"

-"Naw," Shakes voice crackled, "the _Gnat's_ been through the very fucking worst.
+"Naw," Shakes voice crackled, "the _Gnat_'s been through the very fucking worst.
 If it gets bad, I'll dive and ride it out underwater.
 With all this running on the surface, the batteries are always fully topped up so I can stay down for a while."

 Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across the wide parts of the oceans many times.
 She decided to trust his experience.
-"Alright then Captain Shakes.
+"Alright then, Captain Shakes.
 If you..."

 "Captain Percy!"
-Cassandra interrupted with a shout from sonar, "I think I've got a contact."
+Cassandra interrupted with a shout from sonar.
+"I think I've got a contact."

 "Hold on Shakes.
 We might have a contact.
 Don't start your diesel."
 Percy hung up the mic and slid down the ladder.

 Cassandra had her eyes closed and was concentrating intently on the sounds in her headset.
-She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
+She had the mics pointed towards the _Prospect_'s hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
 "It feels like I'm only on the edge of the signal.
 They might be directly behind us."

 "Bastian," Percy called up to him, "throttle down.
 Stop the props.
 Cassandra needs to hear what's behind us."

 A moment later the perennially resonant electric motor sounds died away.
 Cassandra turned the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely confirmed Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

-Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat's_ diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear well over the sound of the _Prospect's_ own prop turning.
+Percy looked at the signal strength dial and knew immediately that the contact had subversively crept closer to them under the sound of the _Gnat_'s diesel when it was running, and then even a bit closer than that by aligning themselves dead astern of the _Prospect_ where Cassandra could not hear well over the sound of the _Prospect_'s own prop turning.
 Based on the signal strength indicator, the contact was likely far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck," was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a fuckin' contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"

 "Absolutely!
 Motherfuck..."
-The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.
+The end of his oath was cut off by the whining start of the _Gnat_'s diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 "Bastian --- don't move the fuckin' boat.
 Don't trim anything or let her make any fuckin' sounds at all."